2021 Ohio's 11th congressional district special election

 On March 10, 2021, Marcia Fudge resigned her seat in the United States House of Representatives, after being confirmed by the United States Senate to serve as the Secretary of Housing and Urban Development in the Biden administration.
 Governor Mike DeWine set the primary date for August 3, concurrent with the special election in Ohio's 15th congressional district.
 The general election was on November 2.
-Shontel Brown won both the competitive Democratic primary and the general election, and was sworn in on November 4.
+Shontel Brown won both the hotly contested Democratic primary, which drew national attention, and the general election, and was sworn in on November 4.

 Democratic primary

 By early January 2021, former state senator Nina Turner, Cuyahoga County Council member Shontel Brown, and former Cleveland City Council member Jeff Johnson had all announced their candidacies.
 Turner was perceived as the progressive candidate in the race, while Brown was considered a moderate.
 Johnson portrayed himself as ideologically between the other two.

 Turner filed paperwork to register a committee by the name of "Nina for Us" with the Federal Election Commission (FEC) on the day the Fudge appointment was announced.
 On December 10, Fudge's nomination was made official; five days later, Turner announced her candidacy in the special election for Ohio's 11th congressional district.

 By mid-February 2021, former state senator Shirley Smith and former state representative John E. Barnes Jr. had entered the primary.
 Turner and Brown were considered the front-runners at this point, with Turner having raised $650,000 to Brown's $40,000.
 Upon entering the race, Smith attacked Turner for her ties to left-wing activist groups, and Brown for her ties to the Cuyahoga County "machine", while Barnes touted his legislative experience.
 On February 19, The Plain Dealer and Cleveland.com Editorial Team called on Brown to resign as Cuyahoga County Democratic Party chair in order to avoid conflicts of interest, and to "restart the process of amassing local endorsements from scratch" as a candidate and not a "powerful local chair".

 By the time the United States Senate confirmed Fudge as HUD secretary, two more candidates had entered the race: Bryan Flannery, a former state representative, and Tariq Shabazz, who ran in the Democratic primary for OH-11 in 2020.
 The candidates in the Democratic primary have a noted geographical divide.
 The 11th district, which is heavily gerrymandered, is split roughly evenly between Cuyahoga and Summit Counties.
 However, six of the seven major candidates were from Cuyahoga County, Flannery being the only exception.
 Flannery withdrew from the race in early May, citing family issues.